 A half-day trip to Curieuse Island should cost around €65, $71/pp– €30, $33 for the boat, €15, $16.5 for the entrance fee, €20, $21.5 for the BBQ.

 Ask your host to book the boat trip for you or find a water taxi service.
 But do some research first!
 I’ve heard some tourists booked the same trip for €150, which is outrageous.

-Next, you’ll have the opportunity to feed the tortoises, admire them and take pictures.
-Visit the nursery where baby turtles are fed and kept away from the predators.
+Next, you’ll have the opportunity to feed the tortoises, admire them, and take pictures.
+Visit the nursery where baby turtles are fed and kept away from predators.

-Most of the tours to Curieuse Island offer lunch with BBQ arrangement, and I encourage you to try it: fresh-grilled barracuda fish, grilled chicken, rise, mango and crab salads, fruits, juices and water.
+Most of the tours to Curieuse Island offer lunch with BBQ arrangement, and I encourage you to try it: fresh-grilled barracuda fish, grilled chicken, rice, mango and crab salads, fruits, juices, and water.

-You’ll have then some free time to spend at the beach before moving on to St Pierre Island for snorkelling.
+You’ll have then some free time to spend at the beach before moving on to St Pierre Island for snorkeling.